Hacker News

 Guys.
 Lead with what you are going to actually change in the product that you can show me, not the technical change you are making.
 I know it's hard to get out of the details/weeds - but if you can uplevel a bit to what is going to be different when I'm done with this - sell that!

-8 hours ago by beforeolives
+4 years ago by beforeolives

 I was hoping that we were moving in the opposite direction where people aren't expected to show off side projects, ship something every week or work for a famous company in order to be successful.
 If this article is good advice, that makes me a bit sad about the state and direction of the industry.

-2 hours ago by kjjjjjjjjjjjjjj
+4 years ago by kjjjjjjjjjjjjjj

 I mean this is like saying models don't need to be beautiful, or "beauty" doesn't mean being attractive.
 Those things are ridiculous, of course.